pipobscure/pipobscure/_posts/2015-06-20-bedlamsbard-riteofswing-ultrafacts.markdown

 ---
 layout: post
-title: "> As an archaeologist I can confirm that that is pretty much exactly what will happen in the future."
+title: "As an archaeologist I can confirm that that is pretty much exactly what will happen in the future."
 date: 2015-06-20 00:00:06 Z
 tags: []